 A. Pilate was ignorant of the depth of Jesus’ suffering.
 This is why he was surprised to hear that Jesus died so soon.

 B. Usually, crucified criminals died very slowly.
-Jesus, however, had been through severe flogging, lost blood and exhausted.
+Jesus, however, had been through severe flogging, lost blood, and was exhausted.

 3. The three Marys (Maries)